dortania/OpenCore-Install-Guide/creating-the-usb.md

 ## Creating the USB

 Creating the USB is simple, all you need to do is format it with GUID partition map.
 There is no real size requirement for the USB as OpenCore's entire EFI will generally be less than 5MB.
+This changes when you're making an instller, see installer section below for more info.

 ![Formatting the USB](https://i.imgur.com/5uTJbgI.png)